playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 did not pass that default value to the action method when such a request's query string parameter does not exist at all.
 Instead `None`, `Optional.empty()` or an empty list was passed.

 As of Play 2.7 the default value will now be passed to the action method for such non existing query params.

+### `multipart/form-data` file upload changes

+Until Play 2.6 uploading an empty file via the `multipart/form-data` encoding was treated just like uploading a non-empty file.
+For obvious reasons however, uploading an empty file doesn't make a lot of sense, therefore as of Play 2.7 an uploaded empty file will be treated just like no file was uploaded at all.
+Hence when retrieving an uploaded file via the [[Scala API|ScalaFileUpload#Uploading-files-in-a-form-using-multipart/form-data]] or the [[Java API|JavaFileUpload#Uploading-files-in-a-form-using-multipart/form-data]] it will never be empty.

+> **Note:** The same logic applies if the `filename` header of a `multipart/form-data` file upload part is empty - even when the file itself would not empty.